jordan-wei-taylor/genolearn/doc/quickstart.md

         "group": "Year"
     }

-This specifies that the path to all of the outputs from the :ref:`Preprocessing` stage is ``genolearn-demo-data``, similarly the meta data is present in the same directory.
+This specifies that the path to all of the outputs from the :ref:`Preprocessing` stage is ``e-coli-o157-data``, similarly the meta data is present in the same directory.
 We further state that the identifier for each strain is the ``Accession`` column within the meta data file, and the target values of interest are located within the ``Region`` column.
 Further we state that strains can be grouped by the ``Year`` column.

 .. code-block:: text
     :caption: model_config.json